-Deposit tracking sounds simple, right?
+Deposit management sounds simple, right?
 Your stores send deposits to the bank, and the funds show up in your account.
 Unfortunately, there’s a lot of ways your deposit process can go awry.

 As with many challenges involved in retail currency management, manual processes cause many of the problems with deposits.
 Manual procedures leave a lot of opportunity for fraud and errors – both inside and outside your business.